isfonzar/ClassicTibiaServer/README.md

-# ClassicTibiaServer
+# Classic Tibia Server

-ClassicTibiaServer is a simple to deploy OpenTibiaServer for version 7.72
+Classic Tibia Server is a fork of [Tibia Legacy Server](https://github.com/peonso/tibialegacyserver) that aims for simplicity.

+It runs on version 7.72, uses the real global map and has a website ready for account creation.